-FreeJ is a vision mixer: an instrument for realtime video manipulation used in the fields of dance teather, veejaying, medical visualisation and TV.
+FreeJ is a video mixer: an instrument for realtime video manipulation used in the fields of dance theater, veejaying, medical visualization and TV.
 Its development started in 2001 and continued actively for many years.

 What we need to do

 We need to interact with multiple layers of video, filtered by effect chains and then mixed together.

 We want to write scripts to control video mixes with keyboards, midi signals, OSC messages, wiimotes, video mouse and joysticks; manipulating images, movies, live cameras, particle generators, text scrollers, flash animations and more.

 We show the resulting video mix on multiple and remote screens, encode it into a movie and stream it live to the internet.

 How FreeJ does it